Home/Blog/Split-Level Living Rooms Hide the Real Feng Shui Problem

 Is conventional living-room-mistakes feng shui advice reliable?

-Do mirrors always cause trouble in a living room?
+Should I use mirrors in a split-level living room?

 Mei Chen